Amankum25/rentigoo/README.md

 A modern rental marketplace built with React and Vite.

+## Browse Page Overview

+The `Browse` page (`src/pages/Browse.jsx`) provides a client-side exploration experience for listings using mock data.

+Features implemented:
+- Search across title, location, and owner.
+- Category filter (single select) with an `All` option.
+- Price range slider ($0–$500+) implemented as a 0–100 slider scaled in code.
+- Availability toggle (show only items marked `Available`).
+- Sort options: Newest, Price (Low→High / High→Low), Rating.
+- Responsive grid with `ListingCard` components.
+- Client-side pagination (12 items per page).
+- Empty state messaging.

+Supporting modules:
+- `src/lib/mockListings.js`: Generates 125 mock listings and exposes `filterListings` + `sortListings` helpers.
+- `src/components/ListingCard.jsx`: Card component for individual listings.

+Implementation notes:
+- UI primitives (select, slider, switch, etc.) were originally copied with TypeScript generic annotations; these were converted to plain JavaScript for the current setup.
+If you migrate to TypeScript later, restore appropriate type parameters.
+- When replacing mock data with a real API, wrap fetches in React Query (`@tanstack/react-query`).
+Keep local filter state, or push filters into the query key if you want server-side filtering.

+### Replacing Mock Data with an API (Suggested Steps)
+1. Install/confirm `@tanstack/react-query` (already present).
+2. Create an API service function, e.g. `fetchListings({ page, pageSize, ...filters })`.
+3. Replace mock imports in `Browse.jsx` with a React Query call using the filters & pagination as part of the `queryKey`.
+4. Show loading skeletons using existing skeleton component (add if desired) while data loads.
+5. Handle errors with a retry button and a toast notification.

+### Potential Enhancements
+- Multi-select categories (+tags UI) & a Clear Filters button.
+- Persist filters in the URL via `useSearchParams` so sharable links reflect state.
+- Infinite scroll / virtualized list for large result sets (e.g. `react-window`).
+- Server-driven facets (show counts per category).
+- Auth-aware actions (favorite / quick rent buttons) once auth is added.

 ## How can I edit this code?

 There are several ways of editing your application.